OUGenomics/Bioinformatics-ARET-July2018/Section-2/readme.md

 ### Download some data for a bacterial genome

 Lets use the single cell genomics data we collected in Section 1.
-The important thing is that this data is high-quality and does not contain any adapter sequences.
+The important thing is that this data is high-quality and does not contain any adapter sequences, so use the XX_cutadapt.q30.fastq files.